-Over-the-counter (OTC) desks transact with institutions or individuals with their own custody solutions looking to buy very large amounts of bitcoin.
+Over-the-counter (OTC) desks transact with institutions or individuals looking to buy very large amounts of bitcoin.
 Most OTC desks require the buyer to take physical delivery of the bitcoin within 24-48 hours of purchase.
-OTC desks focus on trading blocks of Bitcoin between large sellers (e.g. miners) and buyers (e.g. hedge funds).
+OTC desks focus on trading large amounts of Bitcoin between large sellers (e.g. miners) and buyers (e.g. hedge funds).

 People also trade Bitcoin for fiat currency peer-to-peer either in person or over the internet.
 In the early days this was one of the few ways to buy or sell bitcoin.
 However, today this is a less common method due to the fraud and safety risks associated with buying from untrusted sellers or interacting with people in person.

 Bitcoin ATMs provide a way to purchase bitcoin at a physical kiosk, often located in a gas station or grocery store.
 Bitcoin ATMs often require you to scan an ID to fulfill compliance obligations.
 A buyer then inserts cash and gives the Bitcoin ATM an address to which to send bitcoin.
 Bitcoin ATMs typically charge a significant premium over online brokerages.

 Derivatives are tradable securities that derive their value from an underlying asset like stocks, currencies, bonds, and commodities.
 The most common types of derivatives are futures, forwards, and options.
 Bitcoin derivatives are a good option for traders who are wary about being directly exposed to the Bitcoin price.